pallets/quart/docs/blog_tutorial.rst

 ---------------

-Now that visitors can be authenticated the app needs to offer login and logout view functions alongside checking the the authentication status when creating posts.
+Now that visitors can be authenticated the app needs to offer login and logout view functions alongside checking the authentication status when creating posts.
 This combined is,

 .. code-block:: python